runpod/docs/docs/tutorials/pods/fine-tune-llm-axolotl.md

   </TabItem>
 </Tabs>

-Now update your RunPod machine's requirement and preprocessed your data.
+Once the local dataset is transferred to your RunPod machine, we can proceed to updating requirements and preprocessing the data.

 #### Using a Hugging Face dataset

 If your dataset is stored on Hugging Face, you can specify its path in the `lora.yaml` configuration file under the `datasets` key.
 Axolotl will automatically download the dataset during the preprocessing step.

+Review the [configuration file](https://github.com/OpenAccess-AI-Collective/axolotl/blob/main/docs/config.qmd) in detail and make any adjustments to your file as needed.

 Now update your RunPod machine's requirement and preprocess your data.